Deep hip rotator overload causes a diffuse deep hip muscle pain, felt centrally in the buttock.

 We can always be stronger but strengthening these muscles while they’re fatigued and sore will only worsen the pain and extend your recovery.

-Ice and heat are ineffective.
-The muscles are too deep to be affected by the thermal effects of ice and heat, so the best they can do is distract you from the pain in buttocks and hip – and for that you may as well use a heat cream like Dencorub or Tiger Balm.
+Ice and heat are not effective.
+The muscles are too deep to be affected by the thermal effects of ice and heat.
+So the best they can do is distract you from the pain in buttocks and hip – and for that you may as well use a heat cream like Dencorub or Tiger Balm.